Falcion/Kabal/README.md

 ### Installation

-Permission is granted for free use in any of yours modpack in case of non-commercial goals.
+Permission is granted for free use in any of your projects.

 Guide for installation of source code of the class-library: